Dorukyum/Bond/README.md

 - `/suggestions set`: Set the channel for member suggestions
 - `/suggestions disable`: Disable member suggestions
 - `/suggest`: Make a suggestion

+### 💻 Developer Utilities
+- `/gitlink`: Enable or disable linking code snippets
+- Fetch GitHub repository and gist URLs with line numbers
+- `/repository`: Set the default GitHub repository to use for pr and issue linking
+- Triggered with "##123" (123 being the issue / pr number)

 ### 😁 Emojis
 - `/emoji add`: Add a custom emoji to the server